hpc2n/intro-linux/docs/intro.md

 - It is stable and reliable
 - Customizable
 - Runs on any hardware
-- Strong community
+- Has a strong community
-- Many flavours are open source and free
+- Has many flavours that are open source and free
-- Lots of applications
+- Has lots of applications
-- Lightweight
+- Many distros are lightweight

-While the use of Linux on desktop is only 2-3%, the vast majority of web servers (>96%), most mobile devices (Android is based on the Linux kernel), and all supercomputers on the <a href="https://en.wikipedia.org/wiki/TOP500" target="_blank">Top500</a> list run Linux.
+While the use of Linux on desktops is only 2-3%, the vast majority of web servers (>96%), most mobile devices (Android is based on the Linux kernel), and all supercomputers on the <a href="https://en.wikipedia.org/wiki/TOP500" target="_blank">Top500</a> list run Linux.

 For all of these reasons, and many more, it is a good idea to be more proficient in Linux.
 This course aims to help you with that.